marvin-schl/cs-fmu-mapper/README.md

 ## TODOs

-- [x] Make do_step() method async - to be tested
+- [x] Make do_step() method async
+  - [ ] to be tested
-- [ ] Add a start_component() method to the SimulationComponent class that automatically does the async initialization of the component.
+- [x] Add a start_component() method to the SimulationComponent class that automatically does the async initialization of the component.
 This method should be called in the main loop of the program.
+    => initialize method added in Simulation Component is called by mapper before first do_step()
 - [ ] Make sure that AbstractOPCUA client uses its own logger and not the SimulationComponent logger
+- [ ] Add comments to methods